Causal Spillover Effects Using Instrumental Variables: Intention-to-Treat Parameters

-Intention-to-treat (ITT) analysis focuses on the variation in $Y_{ig}$ generated by the instrument. \citet{Imbens-Angrist_1994_ECMA} showed that, in the absence of spillovers, the ITT estimand $\E[Y_{ig}|Z_{ig}=1]-\E[Y_{ig}|Z_{ig}=0]$ is an attenuated measure of the average treatment effect on compliers, or local average treatment effect (LATE).
-Furthermore, the LATE can be easily recovered by rescaling the ITT parameter by the proportion of compliers, which is identified under monotonicity and as-if random assignment of the instrument.
-Importantly, even in cases where the LATE is not identified (for example, when actual treatment status is not observed), the ITT parameter still provides valuable information as it measures the effect of offering the treatment.
-This section shows that, in the presence of spillovers, the link between ITT parameters and local average effects is much less clear, as the former will conflate multiple potentially different effects into a single number that may be hard to interpret in the presence of effect heterogeneity.
+Intention-to-treat (ITT) analysis focuses on the variation in $Y_{ig}$ generated by the instruments.
+In the absence of spillovers, the ITT estimand $\E[Y_{ig}|Z_{ig}=1]-\E[Y_{ig}|Z_{ig}=0]$ is an attenuated measure of the average treatment effect on compliers, or local average treatment effect (LATE).
+Furthermore, the LATE can be easily recovered by rescaling the ITT by the proportion of compliers, which is identified under monotonicity and as-if random assignment of the instrument.
+This section shows that, in the presence of spillovers, the link between ITT parameters and local average effects is much less clear, as the former will conflate multiple potentially different effects into a single number that may be hard to interpret in the presence of treatment effect heterogeneity.